California Dairy Campaign

 · Increasing the Class IV Make Allowance by 74 cents.

-Until now, federal order make allowances have never increased by more than 35 cents per cwt at a time.
-The increases proposed by USDA and supported by processors raise make allowances by more than twice that much.
-USDA proposes increasing the make allowances based on voluntary unaudited processor cost surveys.
-The most recent and "comprehensive" voluntary cost survey included just 17% of all plants across the county, yet USDA plans to move ahead with hefty make allowance increases.
+Federal order make allowances had never increased by more than 35 cents per cwt at a time.
+The increase proposed by USDA and supported by processors raised make allowances by more than twice that much.
+USDA proposed increasing the make allowances based on voluntary unaudited processor cost surveys.
+The most recent and "comprehensive" voluntary cost survey included just 17% of all plants across the county, yet USDA moved ahead with hefty make allowance increases.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.